David X. Wu

 prof_pic.jpg

-I am a second year Ph.D. student at UC Berkeley, where I’m extremely fortunate to be coadvised by Prasad Raghavendra and Anant Sahai.
-I’m broadly interested in problems at the intersection of theoretical computer science and statistics, including topics such as computational complexity for inference problems, Markov chains, machine learning theory, and optimization.
-I graduated with a B.Sc. from MIT with a double major in mathematics (Course 18) and computer science (Course 6-3).
-I’m grateful to be supported by an NSF GRFP fellowship.
+I am a Ph.D. student at UC Berkeley, where I’m extremely fortunate to be coadvised by Prasad Raghavendra and Anant Sahai.
+I’m broadly interested in problems at the intersection of theoretical computer science and statistics, such as Markov chains, statistical inference, and machine learning theory.
+Last summer, I was an ML research intern at Windsurf working on coding agent capabilities and evals.
+I’m grateful to be supported by an NSF GRFP fellowship and an OpenAI Superalignment Grant.

 David X Wu, and Anant Sahai